DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/getcurrentwindow.md

 # t.getCurrentWindow method

 Retrieves a window descriptor that corresponds to the active window.
+Can be chained with other `TestController` methods.

 ```text
 t.getCurrentWindow() → this